-Teen who said God told him to cause deadly crash, indicted on murder count
+Teen who claims God told him to cause deadly crash indicted for murder

 Latest Weather Blog

-Teen who said God told him to cause deadly crash, indicted on murder count
+Teen who claims God told him to cause deadly crash indicted for murder

-BATON ROUGE - According to The Advocate, a teenager who was allegedly behind the wheel of a car that caused a fatal accident and who told police he intentionally caused the crash due to a message from God has been indicted on one count of second-degree murder.
+BATON ROUGE - A person who was behind the wheel of a car in a fatal crash has been indicted on one count of second-degree murder, according to The Advocate.

 Jack Jordan, 18, was formally charged with the murder of 51-year-old Stephanie Payne on Wednesday.
 The crash that took Payne’s life occurred on July 22 when Jordan, allegedly traveling over 90 mph, plowed into Payne’s stopped car at the intersection of Siegen and Perkins Road.